Continuous update on the 115TH Congress’

 S.267 – A bill to provide for the correction of a survey of certain land in the State of Alaska - Both of Alaska’s Senators introduced a bill that directs the Departments of Interior and Agriculture to modify the boundary of the Swan Lake Hydroelectric Project (FERC No. 2911) to convey Federal land described as “Lost Creek” and convey to the State of Alaska.

-H.J.Res.44 – Disapproving the rule submitted by the Department of the Interior relating to Bureau of Land Management (see link for full name) - In the latest effort by the 115th Congress to scuttle rules adopted during the Obama Administration, by legislative fiat, the Senate repealed a new rule intended to modernize federal land management on BLM lands. .
+H.J.Res.44 – Disapproving the rule submitted by the Department of the Interior relating to Bureau of Land Management (see link for full name) - Signed into law by President Trump on March 27th, 2017, this is the latest effort by the 115th Congress to scuttle rules adopted during the Obama Administration, by legislative fiat, the Senate repealed a new rule intended to modernize federal land management on BLM lands. .
 Both Alaska Senators voted in favor of the repeal although BLM manages more lands in Alaska than any other state.
 Instead of assuring that Alaskans are guaranteed public access, transparency, and sunshine in planning on federal public lands, Alaska Senators concluded they knew best and stuck agency planning processes back in the 20th Century.
 More...

 115TH CONGRESS’ TACTICS TO CIRCUMVENT PUBLIC SCRUTINY